Cornell-MAE-UG/fa25-portfolio-allisonkn/_projects/2025-heat-exchanger.md

 A heat exchanger is a ubiquitous device used in many applications: pharmaceuticals, pasteurization, regeneration, automobiles, power plants, etc. It takes a hot fluid and a cold fluid and runs them in parallel or counterflow to raise the temperature of the cold fluid and lower the temperature of the hot fluid all without the fluids mixing.

-I decided to analyze a heat exchanger to determine how long the interior tubing may be based on the inlet and outlet temperatures of the hot and cold fluids.
+I decided to analyze a heat exchanger to determine the total area of the heat exchanger interior plates may be based on the inlet and outlet temperatures of the hot and cold fluids.

 **The Setup**
 Counterflow

 ![Heat Exchanger]({{ "/assets/images/Heat Exchanger Counterflow Setup.png" | relative_url }}){: class=".wrench-image"}

 Parallel

 ![Heat Exchanger]({{ "/assets/images/Heat Exchanger Parallel Flow Setup.png" | relative_url }}){: class=".wrench-image"}